 We will return to Harriet’s early years in the US later in our story.
 Meanwhile, from a 1920 Emergency US passport application (five feet six, green eyes, black hair, and a divorcee) taken out in Paris, we know that Harriet, with her father, left the US in March 1908, moving to Italy, England and France, through to September, and then living in England from 1909 (the time she sailed with Nana on the Lusitania) until 1919 and then back to France.
 By this time she was travelling on a British passport and was now seeking a US passport and planning to stay a US citizen and reside there within two years.

 Harriet married Alfred Emile Wenner in 1911 in Hampstead, the Lancashire-born son of a Scottish shipping merchant.
-In 1916 he went to Flanders, a Captain with the Cheshire Regiment.
+Harriet and Alfred had a son, Herbert Ide Keen Wenner, but he died less than six months old, on 12th March 1913.
+In 1916 Alfred went to Flanders, a Captain with the Cheshire Regiment.
 The marriage ended in divorce on 4th November 1919, after she had left for France, where she then moved in with her parents Lizzie and Herbert at 9 Rue Bayard, 8th arrondissement, Paris.
 There in the 8th arrondissement Harriet married Richard Ellis Roberts, “publiciste”, on 5th April 1920, witnessed by her parents.

 In 1928 innkeeper John Fothergill of the Spreadeagle, Thame, near Oxford recalled that “An American, living in Paris, came to lunch two days ago and suggested our going to Pasadena to run a restaurant, saying ‘If you have children leave this damned place – excuse my expression – and’, waving his hand down the dining room, ‘take your whole joint with you!”
 Today he, Mrs Keen and his pretty daughter, Mrs Ellis Roberts came for the night.
 Like the daughter he is a brimful of kindness”.
 A rare compliment from someone who was better known for his putdowns and rudeness.
 He also got on well with Richard Ellis Roberts it would seem.